EGA-SUPREMO/free-money-scamming-a-crypto-casino/README.md

 * use taper monkey, the bot will click the claim button everytime the page is updated, no thing more, it will run on the background

-* copy and paste `main script.js`, as its the most updated, the rest is trash
+* copy and paste `main script.js`, as its the most updated, and `free1.js` has features that main dont, but is outdated, the rest is trash

 or from here:
 ```js